Medviten/mod-worgoblin-high-elf/README.md

 As of right now, the hooks for allowing custom races are not present in AzerothCore.
 Because of this, you'll have to manually apply the change required to your AzerothCore source.

-You can apply the patch with the following commands:
+You can apply the patch with the following commands from the root of your AzerothCore directory:

 ```
 git apply --ignore-space-change --ignore-whitespace modules/mod-worgoblin/worgoblin.patch